-It is responsible for the credit advice & underwriting activities related to SME clients, and also for the compliance with statutory credit risk management requirements.
+It is responsible for the credit advice & underwriting activities related to SME clients, and also for the monitoring activities.
 It is to manage and analyse credit proposals and draw up recommendations.
 It is to check the form and content of the Bank's credit portfolio and undertake or initiate actions if & when deemed required.

-The Department is to participate actively in the elaboration of an SME credit policy in line with the Bank's strategy, in the preparation of credit policies for each industry, and in the development of the Bank's SME strategy.
+The Department is to participate actively in the elaboration of an SME credit policy in line with the Bank's strategy and in the preparation of credit policies for each industry.